hashintel/hash/apps/hash/README.md

    1. In the Docker UI (or via CLI at your preference), stop and delete the `hash-external-services` container
    1. In 'Volumes', search 'hash-external-services' and delete the volumes shown
-   1. Run `yarn external-services up` to rebuild the services
+   1. Run `yarn external-services up --wait` to rebuild the services

 1. The fast option – reset the database via the Graph API